Before you can marry or enter into a civil partnership, both you and your partner are legally required to give notice of your intention to marry.

 Book your ceremony venue before giving notice as your notice is specific to your chosen venue.
 Your appointment will last approximately 30 minutes per person.

-Due to Coronavirus ( COVID 19) we are currently only booking notice appointments if your ceremony is scheduled for 2020.
+Due to Coronavirus (COVID-19) we are currently only booking notice appointments if your ceremony is scheduled for 2020.
 If you have a notice appointment which cannot go ahead due to Government advice, we will be in contact with you to reschedule.
+Please do not book or attend an appointment if you are experiencing any COVID-19 symptoms.

 A notice of marriage or civil partnership must be given in person and is valid for 12 months.
 You must have lived in that district for a minimum of 9 days immediately before you give your notice.